Yale Urban Design Workshop

 Elihu Rubin, Director of Advocacy and Planning

 The Yale Urban Design Workshop and Center for Urban Design Research (YUDW) provides a forum for faculty and students from the School of Architecture and other professional schools at Yale to engage in the study of issues, ideas, and practical problems in the field of urban design.
-Since its founding in 1992 by Alan Plattus, the YUDW has worked with communities across Connecticut and around the world, providing planning and design assistance on projects ranging from comprehensive plans, economic development strategies, and community visions to the design of public spaces, streetscapes, and individual community facilities.
+Since its founding in 1992, the YUDW has worked with communities across Connecticut and around the world, providing planning and design assistance on projects ranging from comprehensive plans, economic development strategies, and community visions to the design of public spaces, streetscapes, and individual community facilities.

 In all its work, the YUDW is committed to an inclusive, community-based process, grounded in broad citizen participation and a vision of the design process as a tool for community organizing, empowerment, and capacity-building.
 A typical YUDW project may include design charrettes, focus groups, and town meetings, as well as more conventional means of program and project development.
 Projects, supervised by the faculty of the school, are staffed mainly by postgraduate associates and current graduate students from the school.
 Some projects also include work from Yale College undergraduates; faculty and students from Yale’s other professional schools, including the Law School, the School of the Environment, the School of Management, the School of Public Health, and the School of Art; and outside consultants and other local professionals.

 Much of the work and research of the YUDW has focused on strategies for regeneration in Connecticut’s small postindustrial towns and cities.
 Neighborhood and downtown plans developed for places like New Haven, New Britain, West Haven, and Bridgeport have engaged with complex questions of preservation, redevelopment, and shifting demographics and identity; considered the changing economics of urban cores; and encouraged walkability, sustainability, and controlled, coordinated growth.
-Recently, the YUDW has extended this focus internationally, consulting on the regeneration of Gothenburg, Sweden.

 Another area of specific interest and research lies at the intersection between preservation, cultural heritage, redevelopment, tourism, and identity.
 Projects, including the Thames River Heritage Park in Groton and New London, Connecticut; the Naugatuck Valley Industrial Heritage Trail, funded through a grant from the National Endowment for the Arts; and the Jordan River Peace Park on the Jordan River straddling the border between Israel and Jordan, derive much of their energy from a consideration of the place and representation of history in the city and in contemporary life.

 The most recent work of the YUDW has focused on developing and deploying strategies for coastal and neighborhood resilience and adaptation that address climate change and urban inequality.
 These projects include the Resilient Bridgeport strategy and pilot projects, funded by HUD under the Rebuild by Design and National Disaster Resilience Competitions, which include major new blue-green infrastructure integrated with the public realm; and the Dwight Healthy And Just Neighborhood project in New Haven, funded by both an EPA and a Yale Planetary Solutions Project grant.
-The project studies the health impacts of air quality and heat on the Dwight neighborhood, and their relationship to urban conditions and climate change.
+The project studies the health impacts of air quality and urban heat on the Dwight neighborhood, and their relationship to urban conditions and climate change.